ruggeri/tech-notes/programming-languages/garbage-collection.md

 new generation space is divided into:

 1. Eden: a free space for fast allocation,
-2. FromSpace: a space in which objects that have survived at least one minor collection still live,
+2. FromSpace: a space in which young objects that have survived at least one minor collection still live,
-3. ToSpace: a space into which we can copy objects.
+3. ToSpace: a space into which we can copy objects that are selected to remain in the young generation.

 When we do a minor collection, we track how many minor collections an object has survived in the object header.
-If this is below a threshold, we copy the new generation object into ToSpace.
+HotSpot tracks this in the object header.
+If this count is below a threshold, we copy the new generation object into ToSpace.
 If it exceeds the threshold (or we run out of ToSpace), we allocate space in the old generation and copy there.

-# Regions
+# Regions and G1 collector

+The region idea is somewhat like an extension of generational GC.
+In generational GC, you have a new generation "region" in which objects that have only survived a few collections live.
+You collect this region more often than the old generation region, because you expect collection of the new generation to be more profitable: more space reclaimed per live object copied.

-The idea is similar to generational GC.
+The region idea is a kind of extension to this.
 You split the heap space into regions.
 HotSpot aims to have ~2,048 regions, of size between 1MB and 32MB.

 Some of the regions will be used for the Eden, FromSpace, and ToSpace.
-The typical generational idea will be used.

-The space of old objects is split into regions.
-You'll keep remembered sets of references pointing into each region.
+The other regions hold old generation objects.
+For every region, you'll keep remembered sets of references pointing into the region.
 You can use the dirty card idea as an optimization.

-When memory use surpasses a threshold, this is a trigger of a "mixed collection" (collection of some old and some new objects).
-You'll start a concurrent trace of all live objects (new and old).
-It uses a SATB approach.
-This will allow you to estimate the number of live objects in each region.
+There are two kinds of collections.
+A "minor" new generation collection works as usual.
+The other kind of collection is called a "mixed collection".
+This begins with a concurrent trace of all live objects (new and old).
+You can use either the incremental-update or SATB approaches (Java's G1 collector uses SATB).
+By the end of the trace, you have an *estimate* on the number of live objects in each region, and the amount of free space.

+## Region Evacuation

-When you're done tracing, you can choose to *evacuate* some regions for re-use.
-Basically, you start a copy-collection from the region into other regions.
-This compacts live data.
-You must update references within the moved objects, and you must update references from the remembered set for the region.
+When you're done tracing, the collector chooses to *evacuate* some regions for re-use.
+It stops the world, and begins a copy-collection from a chosen region into other regions.
+This compacts the live objects from the region.
+You must update references to objects that lived in the evacuated region.
+You use forwarding pointers as usual.
+You must iterate the dirty cards/the remembered set to find pointers into the region from outside it.

-The easiest way to do this is to stop the world during the evacuation.
+G1 estimates the amount of space that can be reclaimed (the "benefit").
+It estimates the "cost" in terms of number of live objects to be copied, and number of references to be updated.
+G1 uses these (and other factors) to pick what it thinks are the most valuable regions to target for evacuation.

+The easiest way to evacuate some selected region is to *stop the world* during the evacuation.
+That is what G1 does.
+The downside is that the evacuation is not concurrent with the program.
+But G1 *does* make collection *incremental*.
+Moreover, G1 has a knob which sets an intended limit on how long it will stop the world to evacuate regions.

+G1 can hope to meet its target duration because it can estimate how long it may take to evacuate a region (as discussed above).
+And regions are supposed to be small enough that if we choose just one region to evacuate, hopefully we can evacuate it within the intended time limit.

-Java G1 does multiple evacuation pauses, each intended to have a finite bounded duration.
-Individual region evacuation is quite short because the regions are small.
+G1 may do multiple evacuation pauses, each intended to stop the world for no more than the finite target duration.

-You choose regions to evacuate based on their %age of garbage.
-You might also want to consider how many entries are in the remembered set (or cards dirtied), since you'll have to update those locations.
-Regions with fewer remembered set entries take less work to evacuate.

-Once you've collected all the regions that surpass some profitability threshold, you stop.
-You'll wait until the mixed collection threshold is surpassed before you initiate tracing again.
+Eventually, there is logic to decide when it is no longer worthwhile to keep collecting more regions, at which point region evacuation stops.
+At that point, G1 uses some adaptive heuristics to estimate when it must next trigger a concurrent trace in order to be able to be able to complete the next GC cycle before memory runs out.

+## Throughput Analysis

+The primary goal of the regions is to make the live-object compaction/contiguous free space reclamation incremental.
+That is achieved, and lowers latency to the program/mutator.

+You might also improve throughput (in terms of bytes recovered per CPU cycle) if you can target regions where there is a lot of garbage relative to the number of live objects.
+But unless something is odd, you probably cannot consistently select a region with a higher proportion of garbage than the long term garbage/live object ratio across all regions.
+Even if in the beginning there is variance in the percentage of garbage in each region, over time this distribution presumably becomes uniform.

+Note that because you must either keep remembered sets or dirty cards, there is additional overhead relative to a STW copy compaction of the entire live object graph.
+That is what the Java "Serial" and "Parallel" collectors do at the end of a major collection.

+In summary, we expect G1 to reduce variable latency imposed on the program by compaction.
+But we expect that G1 may have inferior throughput relative to the "Serial" and "Parallel" collectors.
+To summarize, the point of the regions is to make compaction incremental.
+It is not really about unlocking increased throughput over non-incremental fully-STW compaction.

 # Garbage Collection In Various Languages